cran-task-views/WebTechnologies/README.md

 Web and Server Frameworks
 -------------------------

--   [DeployR Open](https://deployr.revolutionanalytics.com/) is a server-based framework for integrating R into other applications via Web Services.
+-   [DeployR](https://msdn.microsoft.com/en-us/microsoft-r/deployr-welcome) is part of Microsoft R Server that provides support for integrating R as an application and website backend.
 -   The [shiny](http://cran.rstudio.com/web/packages/shiny/index.html) package makes it easy to build interactive web applications with R.
 -   Other web frameworks include: [fiery](http://cran.rstudio.com/web/packages/fiery/index.html) ([GitHub](https://github.com/thomasp85/fiery)) that is meant to be more flexible but less easy to use than shiny; [prairie](https://github.com/nteetor/prairie) (not on CRAN) which is a lightweight web framework that uses magrittr-style syntax and is modeled after [expressjs](http://expressjs.com/); [rcloud](https://github.com/att/rcloud) (not on CRAN) which provides an iPython notebook-style web-based R interface; and [Rook](http://cran.rstudio.com/web/packages/Rook/index.html), which contains the specification and convenience software for building and running Rook applications.
 -   The [opencpu](http://cran.rstudio.com/web/packages/opencpu/index.html) framework for embedded statistical computation and reproducible research exposes a web API interfacing R, LaTeX and Pandoc.
 This API is used for example to integrate statistical functionality into systems, share and execute scripts or reports on centralized servers, and build R based apps.